exadel-inc/esl/src/modules/esl-tab/README.md

 - `scrollable` - scrollable mode.
 Supported types for different breakpoints ('disabled' by default) :
     - 'disabled' or not defined -  scroll behavior is disabled;
-    - 'center' - scroll behavior is enabled, tab is center-aligned;
+    - 'center' - scroll behavior is enabled, tabs are center-aligned;
-    - 'side' - scroll behavior is enabled, tab is side-aligned;
+    - 'side' - scroll behavior is enabled, tabs are side-aligned;
-    - empty or unsupported value - scroll behavior is enabled, tab is side-aligned;
+    - empty or unsupported value is equal to 'side' behavior;

 NOTE: ESLTabs supports alignments: center (via 'center-alignment' class) and right ('right-alignment').